SSSD: Simply-Scalable Speculative Decoding: Evaluation

+To evaluate SSSD in a realistic inference setting, we integrate it into SGLang \citep{sglang}, a high-performance LLM inference system.
+SGLang provides an efficient implementation of EAGLE-2, EAGLE-3 and Lookahead.
+We further integrate PLD and REST to enable comparisons with leading model-free methods.

+Our main experiments focus on models from the Llama-3 family \citep{grattafiori2024llama3herdmodels}, which are widely used in speculative decoding research.
+For other model families, our choice fell on those with publicly available EAGLE-3 heads.

+For EAGLE and Lookahead, we use SGLang’s default parameters for speculation length and tree structure.
+For other methods, we follow Section~\ref{main:roofline_modeling}.
+Using SSSD-tuned parameters for EAGLE methods often degrades performance, and exhaustive tuning is computationally challenging and provided limited benefit in preliminary experiments.

-\subsection{Algorithm Effectiveness}
+\subsection{Algorithm effectiveness}

-First, we show why our method is particularly effective by breaking down the different components that contribute to selecting the candidates for speculation.
+First, we show why our method is particularly effective by breaking down the different components that contribute to selecting candidates for speculation.
 The method's strength lies in the complementarity of candidates coming from the input and the datastore.
-This can be seen in Figure \ref{fig:method_comparisons}(a), where the contribution of the two main components (the input, which includes prompt and self output, and the datastore) almost add up perfectly, meaning that the method can select from which source to pick the best candidates at each step.
+This can be seen in Figure \ref{fig:method_comparisons}a, where the contribution of the two main components (the input, which includes prompt and self-output, and the datastore) almost adds up perfectly for large enough $s_q$, meaning that the algorithm balances candidates from the two sources effectively.

-We also compare our implementation with the main alternative parameter-free methods, both in terms of speculation quality and retrieval time (cf. Figure~\ref{fig:method_comparisons}(b, c)).
-We use the MT-Bench dataset used in \cite{he2023rest} (only the first prompt for each conversation), and the first 80 prompts from the GSM8k dataset, used in \cite{zhao2023lookahead}, showing that our method consistently outperforms both methods on both datasets.
+We also compare our implementation with the main alternative parameter-free methods, both in terms of speculation quality and retrieval time (see Figure~\ref{fig:method_comparisons}b,c).
+We use the MT-Bench dataset used in \citep{he2023rest} (the first prompt of each conversation), and the first 80 prompts from the GSM8k dataset \citep{gsm8k}, used in \citep{zhao2023lookahead}, showing that our method consistently outperforms both methods on both datasets.
+For SSSD and REST, we construct datastores using publicly available data generated either by the same model or models of the same family following the Magpie procedure \citep{xu2025magpie}, and we use the same data to simulate the Lookahead warm-start scenario.